 No it is not.
 Hungry World Farm is a learning/educational farm.
 We do believe spiritual community is formed when we get together.
 Hungry World Farm will focus on educating people and teaching about sustainable food production through gardening, grain milling, local habitat, and a Farm Learning Center.

-People connected to Plow Creek Fellowship moved off of the farm except for one couple.
+Most people connected to Plow Creek Fellowship, except for one couple, moved off of the farm.
 Some live in the area.
 Many moved away.
 Hungry World Farm started anew – new organization, new people.

 No, it will not.
 People who live there will be working on the farm and have opportunities for spiritual growth, but not meeting as a church on the property.
 Retreats for spiritual growth will be offered.